Policies, Regulations and Procedures

 It is the intention of Illinois Institute of Technology to act in accordance with all regulations of the federal, state and local governments with respect to providing equality of opportunity in employment and in education, insofar as those regulations may pertain to IIT.
 IIT prohibits and will act to eliminate discrimination on the basis of race, color, religion, national origin, gender, sexual orientation, age, disability or veteran status.
 Any students, applicant or employee of Illinois Institute of Technology who believes that he or she has received inequitable treatment because of discrimination violating IIT’s stated policy of equal opportunity in employment and in education should communicate, either in writing or in person, with the Director of Equal Opportunity and Affirmative Action, IT 1900, 312.567.3134.

 I. POSTING POLICY - USE OF BULLETIN BOARDS AND POSTING OF CAMPUS WIDE INFORMATION

-Illinois Institute of Technology provides various posting fixtures and locations that may be used to advertise organizations, programs, events and services of interest to the University community.
+Illinois Institute of Technology provides various posting fixtures and locations that may be used to advertise organizations, programs, events and services of interest to the IIT community.
 Any party wishing to advertise on the IIT Main Campus is solely responsible for the content of its advertisement and must follow the policies listed below.
 IIT in no way endorses or approves the content of the advertisement or the program or services that a posting promotes.